 Medical malpractice is highly dangerous and poses the threat of injury or death to any patient that may face it.
 Health care providers must be held accountable for their breach of duty, and victims should know their rights and seek to recover damages from this injustice.

 Do not hesitate to pick up the phone.
-Contact the skilled South Carolina medical malpractice attorney of Hammack Law Firm at (864) 479-8867 now.
+Contact the skilled Greenville medical malpractice attorneys of Hammack Law Firm at (864) 479-8867 now.

 Common Types of Medical Malpractice

 There are many forms of medical malpractice that patients may be exposed to.
 The following are common types of medical malpractice: